-In addition to producing solo CDs which are an eclectic blend of jazz, funk, orchestral and world fusion, he is also the keyboardist for the jazz/rock fusion project The Odd Get Even (featuring Ike Turner alumni drummer Bill Ray).
+In addition to producing solo CDs which are an eclectic blend of jazz, funk, orchestral and world fusion, he recently composed the theme for the new syndicated show Game Time with Boomer Esiason and is the keyboardist for the jazz/rock fusion project The Odd Get Even featuring drummer Bill Ray ( Paul Gilbert / Ike Turner ).

 From the early 80s through the mid-90s, he was keyboardist for Crystal, a band with whom he spent twelve years touring throughout the western United States, Alaska and Japan.
 During that time he opened for artists such as Kansas, Steelheart, Joan Jett, Steppenwolf, Firehouse, The Romantics, Pat Travers, and many others.
 The Crystal album Collection was among the top ten selling melodic rock CDs for German distributor AOR Heaven in the year 2000.

 To say the man embraces music in general would certainly be clearly stating the obvious.
 Add to that the manner in which he applies such eclecticism to his material, as is the case on his latest release Waking Dreams, and you’ve got the consummate musician and some very impressive work.
 Ronald Jackson (Smooth Jazz Ride)

 An instrumental jazz fusion track from the latest Bill Cornish solo release Gratitude.

 Stories Without Words is an absolutely stellar listening experience from beginning to end.
 If you've yet to discover the deep and richly rewarding music of Bill Cornish, then this album is great place to startSeaOfTranquility.com